 A staging environment will typically be a (scaled down) facsimile of the production environment, including comparable application servers and datasets.
 It is used to validate changes to the application software as well as upgrades to the Xpand software.
 A crucial part of the staging environment is a test automation framework which allows for the exercise of the application and database with a load approximating peak load in the production environment.

 A development environment allows for more ad hoc development, where the risk of developers interfering with each other's work is inconsequential.

-To achieve optimum uptime goals Clustrix highly recommends the use of multiple clusters, which can provide the following:
+To achieve optimum uptime goals Xpand highly recommends the use of multiple clusters, which can provide the following:

-To take full advantage of ClustrixDB's fault tolerant architecture, the following environmental and provisioning requirements should be met:
+To take full advantage of Xpand's fault tolerant architecture, the following environmental and provisioning requirements should be met:

 The vast majority of software failures arise from changes in application behavior, whether due to a bug in the application itself, or exposure of a bug in an underlying layer such as the database.
 Accordingly, the best practice is to first thoroughly validate such changes in non-production environment(s), and then carefully roll out into production, with roll back plans in place to undo changes in case of surprises.

 The existence of development and staging environments allows an organization to roll out new applications and application changes in a safe manner.

 Upgrading the software on your Xpand cluster can be treated in much the same way as application code changes.
 While Xpand software releases are thoroughly tested in-house, changes such as new compiler optimizations can have an unanticipated impact on customer workloads; validation of the new release on a staging cluster running a simulated workload allows discovery of such issues prior to production rollout.